 How CacheOut works

 The CacheOut exploit abuses various Intel features intended to optimize the execution of your software.
-This variety of optimizations have been found to cache data in the CPUs buffers such that a carefully orchestrated attack can leave data exposed, ultimately allowing unprivileged users to access it.
+This variety of optimizations have been found to cache data in the CPUs buffers such that a carefully orchestrated attack, such as CacheOut, can leave data exposed, ultimately allowing unprivileged users to access it.

-The nature of these attacks enables them to circumvent protections provided by both the operating system or even Intel’s Software Guard Extensions (SGX) enclave.
-Meaning that arbitrary data can be acquired at will.
-This puts highly sensitive information like cryptographic keys at risk of being stolen.
+Due to the nature of speculative execution, attacks like CacheOut enable them to circumvent protections provided by both the operating system or even Intel’s Software Guard Extensions (SGX) enclave.
+This means that arbitrary data can then be acquired at will, putting highly sensitive information like cryptographic keys at risk of being stolen.

 What can you do?